pingcap/docs/tidb-cloud/backup-and-restore.md

 ---
-title: Back up and Restore Data for TiDB Dedicated
+title: Back Up and Restore TiDB Dedicated Data
 summary: Learn how to back up and restore your TiDB Dedicated cluster.
 aliases: ['/tidbcloud/restore-deleted-tidb-cluster']
 ---

-# Back up and Restore Data for TiDB Dedicated
+# Back Up and Restore TiDB Dedicated Data

 This document describes how to back up and restore your TiDB Dedicated cluster data on TiDB Cloud.